bml-research/data_analysis_bml/data/data_02_exercises.md

 |A549           |1.1E4 |2.6E4 |
 |K562           |0.9E4 |1.9E4 |

-Also mention, which of the three interrelated rules which make a dataset tidy have not been met.
+Also mention, which of the interrelated rules which make a dataset tidy have not been met.

 ### Exercise 5